Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Introduction

-If $P=Q=R=1$ then $ABC$ is similar to $T$; but that case was treated in \cite{beeson1} using linear algebra, and in this paper we assume $T$ is not similar to $ABC$.
-Hence the two linear relations are independent relations; substituting $\gamma = \pi-\alpha-\beta$ we have a non-trivial linear relation between $\alpha$ and $\beta$.
+If $P=Q=R=1$ then $ABC$ is similar to $T$; that case was treated in \cite{golomb, snover1991, laczkovich1995}.
+In this paper we assume $T$ is not similar to $ABC$.
+Hence the two linear relations are independent relations; substituting $\gamma = \pi-\alpha-\beta$ we have a non-trivial linear relation between $\alpha$, $\beta$, and $\pi$.
 If we could get a third independent linear relation between the angles, we could solve for $\alpha$, $\beta$ and $\gamma$.
 At each vertex of the tiling, some angles add up to either $\pi$ (for a boundary vertex, or a ``non-strict'' interior vertex, i.e. one lying on a side of another tile), or to $2\pi$, for a strict interior vertex.
-Because $\alpha$ is not a rational multiple of $\pi$, it is not a rational multiple of $\beta$ either; so it will never be the case that the same angle can be composed of some $\alpha$ angles and also of some $\beta$ angles.
+If $\alpha$ is not a rational multiple of $\beta$, it will never be the case that the same angle can be composed of some $\alpha$ angles and also of some $\beta$ angles.
 Hence the possibilities for angles meeting at interior vertices can be controlled to some extent.
-In \cite{beeson-nonexistence} we carry out this analysis in detail; this analysis gives rise to a number of special cases (when we get another relation and can solve for $\alpha$ and $\beta$), which are treated in \cite{beeson-nonexistence}.
-But there is one possibility in which, despite the techniques that succeed in all other cases in \cite{beeson-nonexistence}, we cannot get another relation.
-That is the case when $P=3$ and $Q=2$, i.e., the vertices of $ABC$ are together composed of three $\alpha$ and two $\beta$ angles, and so $3\alpha + 2\beta = \pi$, and $\gamma = \beta + 2\alpha$.
-We can show that in that case, the vertex angles of $ABC$ must be $2\alpha$, $\beta$, and $\gamma$.
-In this paper, unlike the others in this series, we do not assume $\alpha < \beta$; otherwise there would also be the case $2\alpha + 3\beta = \pi$.
-We do still assume $\alpha$ and $\beta$ are less than $\gamma$, and $\alpha \neq \beta$.
+This analysis was carried out by Laczkovich \cite{laczkovich1995}, who showed in this way that when the tile $T$ is not a right triangle, nor similar to $ABC$, there are only a few possibilities: either $ABC$ is equilateral and $\beta = \pi/3$, or $\gamma = 2\alpha$ (which is another way of saying $3\alpha+\beta=\pi$) and $ABC$ is isosceles with base angles $\alpha$, or $\gamma = 2\pi/3$, or $3\alpha + 2\beta = \pi$.